raphico/csapp/notes/ch03_machine_code.md

 - compact encoding: only 1-2 bytes is needed for the offset rather than a 4-byte absolute address
 - relocatable: an object file can be loaded anywhere in memory without rewriting jump instructions because the offset remains the same

+## 3.6.4 Translating conditional branches

+C Conditionals are encoded in assembly as conditional and unconditional jumps